exasol/websocket-api/python/doc/WebsocketAPI.md

 ```

 4. The server uses username, password, and token (see 3.) to
 authenticate the user.
-If successful, the server sends the client an
+If successful, the server replies with an
 "ok" response and a subconnection is established.
 If authentication of
-the user fails, the server sends the client an "error" response
+the user fails, the server sends an "error" response to the client
-indicating that the login process failed and a subconnection is not
+indicating that the login process failed and a subconnection couldn't
-established.
+be established.

 Response fields:
   * status (string) => command status: "ok" or "error"